 I’m usually pretty lazy and just use salt, rosemary and garlic powder, but I also like them with a kick, which is the version I’m sharing today.

-After I made these potato wedges for the first time, I made it again, but made 10x the amount the spice mix so that I could have the mix handy whenever I’m craving potatoes.
-Makes my life so much easier!
+After I made these homemade potato wedges for the first time, I made them again, but made 10x the amount for the spice mix so that I could have the mix handy whenever I’m craving potatoes.
+It really saves time!

-This is a little weird, but I like to let these potatoe wedges sit for about 10 minutes after taking them out of the oven.
+I like to let these potato wedges sit for about 10 minutes after taking them out of the oven.
 They get a little softer, both inside and outside.

-These spicy potato wedges are no good reheated, so eat them up while still warm!
-I honestly doubt you’ll have a problem with that, though. :)
+These potato wedges aren’t any good reheated, so eat them up while still warm or room temperature!

 If this recipe sounds too spicy for you, try these roasted Greek potatoes!
 They’re one of my favorites.